fbpx

 Fees and tuition:

-- Textbooks—Students are responsible for purchasing textbooks from a third-party vendor.
-They are encouraged to purchase e-textbooks, which are more affordable and arrive quickly via email.
+• Textbooks—Students are responsible for purchasing textbooks from a third-party vendor.
+Students are encouraged to purchase e-textbooks, which are more affordable and arrive quickly via email.
 E-textbooks will cost about $600, while hard copies will cost about $1,000.
 Please see a list of textbooks in the course outline below.

-- Practicum: CCBC will organize one practicum placement for each student.
-Students must have an acceptable criminal record check completed prior to beginning their practicum.
-All tuition and fees must be paid before the practicum is organized for the student.
+• Practicum: CCBC will organize one practicum placement for each student.
+Students must complete an acceptable criminal record check prior to beginning their practicum, and all tuition and fees must be paid before the practicum is organized for the student.
+Practicums in B.C. are unpaid.

 Start Date and Delivery Method:

-- Delivery Method -Distance: Asynchronous and Synchronous.
-The program begins on the first Monday of each month.
-The program starts the following week if the start date falls on a statutory holiday.
+• The program begins on the first Monday of each month or the following week if the start date falls on a statutory holiday.
+Due to limited capacity, early registration is highly recommended to secure your spot in the cohort.

 EAs support students’ diverse needs and ensure learners receive the guidance and resources necessary to succeed.